jeremiahflaga/jeremiahflaga.github.io/_posts/2024/2024-11-02-everyone-should-be-a-mother-says-eve.md

 Okay..
-But How can I be a mother when I'm a man?
+But how can I be a mother when I'm a man?

 That's easy.
-Let's support the propaganda which says men can get pregnant?
+Let's support the idea which says men can get pregnant?

 I don't understand.